GenericTensorNetworks

 You can find a set up guide in our README.
 To get started, open a Julia REPL and type the following code.

-julia> using GenericTensorNetworks, Graphs
+julia> using GenericTensorNetworks, Graphs#, CUDA

 The first execution of this function will be a bit slow due to Julia's just in time compiling.
 The subsequent runs will be fast.
 The following diagram lists possible combinations of input arguments, where functions in the Graph are mainly defined in the package Graphs, and the rest can be found in this package.